Adding an HTTP Listener

 80

 Specifies the health check URL, which is the destination on backend servers for health checks.
-This parameter is available only when the health check protocol is HTTP.
-The path must start with a slash (/) and can contain 1 to 80 characters.
+This parameter is mandatory if the health check protocol is HTTP.

 /index.html